alqithami/brace/README.md

 This repository accompanies **BRACE**, a leakage-aware benchmark for **budgeted rumour-risk containment under partial observability**.
 The project combines calibrated binary risk estimation, a root-text panic/urgency proxy, a no-leak step-wise diffusion simulator, and budget-constrained containment policies, including transparent greedy baselines and PPO.

-The repository is intended to support **reviewer inspection, targeted reruns, and extension of the experimental pipeline**.
+The repository is intended to support **targeted reruns and extension of the experimental pipeline**.

 ---